Sandhya Devanathan: Career

-In May 2025, Devanathan was announced to take on responsibilities for South East Asia on top of her India obligations.
+In May 2025, Devanathan was announced to take on responsibilities for Southeast Asia on top of her India obligations.
+In August 2026, she announced departure from Meta and acceptance the position of Vice President for Southeast Asia and Australia for the American artificial intelligence company, OpenAI.
+She will be based in Singapore.

-Philanthropy
+Philanthropy and corporate activities

 In 2013, Devanathan became a mentor for UN Women on Project Inspire.
-She was a Board Member of the National Library Board.
+She had been appointed member of USIBC Global Board, board of the National Library of Singapore, a board observer at Jio Platforms, and a national steerco member of the Federation of Indian Chambers of Commerce and Industry (FICCI).
 Within Meta, she has served as the Coach of the Leap Leadership Program for Women in FB (Meta) since January 2018.
 She is also on the Global Diversity Equity Council within Meta, and is the current Executive Sponsor for Women in APAC region.